tracsman/AzureCT/README.md

 Selecting a specific data set will display the graph and detailed tabular data for that run, as well as the summary information.

 ### Other Tool Cmdlets
-There are two other commands that can be run:
+There are five other commands that can be run:
 - Clear-AzureCTHistory
 - Show-AzureCTResults
+- Get-HostName
+- Get-IPTrace
+- Remove-AzureCT

-Both cmdlets have a single input parameter:
+Both Clear-AzureCTHistory and Show-AzureCTRecmdlets have a single input parameter:
 - **RemoteHost** - This parameter is required for Show-AzureCTResults and optional for Clear-AzureCTHistory, for both scripts this parameter is the IP Address of the Azure VM copied in step 2 of the Installation Instructions above.

 #### Clear-AzureCTHistory